NebulousLabs/Sia/Consensus.md

 time passed in seconds) * (current target).
 The division and multiplication should be done using infinite precision, and the result should be truncated.

-If there are not 2000 blocks, the genesis timestamp is used for comparison.
+If there are not 1000 blocks, the genesis timestamp is used for comparison.
 The expected time is (10 minutes * block height).

 The difficulty clamp means that the target can shift by at most 7.5x in 2016 blocks, which can be compared to the 4x clamp of Bitcoin.
-The amount of work required to quadruple the difficulty in Sia is 3000x the starting difficulty, which can be compared to 2016x for Bitcoin.
+The amount of work required to quadruple the difficulty in Sia is 3000x the starting difficulty, which can be compared to 2000x for Bitcoin.
 The amount of work required to 16x the difficulty in Sia is 15,000x the original difficulty, which can be compared to 10,000x for Bitcoin.

 Block Subsidy
 -------------

-The coinbase for a block is (300,000 - (height)) * 2^80, with a minimum of 30,000 * 2^80.
-Any miner fees get added to the coinbase, which creates the block subsidy.
+The coinbase for a block is (300,000 - height) * 2^80, with a minimum of 30,000
+* 2^80.
+Any miner fees get added to the coinbase to create the block subsidy.
 The block subsidy is then given to multiple outputs, called the miner payouts.
 The total value of the miner payouts must equal the block subsidy.
 Having multiple outputs allows the block reward to be sent to multiple people, enabling systems like p2pool.

 The ids of the outputs created by the miner payouts is determined by taking the block id and concatenating the index of the payout that the output corresponds to.

-The outputs created by the block subsidy cannot be spent for 100 blocks, and are not considered a part of the utxo set until 100 blocks have transpired.
+The outputs created by the block subsidy cannot be spent for 50 blocks, and are not considered a part of the consensus set until 50 blocks have transpired.
-This limitation is in place because a simple reorg is enough to invalidate the output; double spend attacks and false spend attacks are much easier.
+This limitation is in place because a simple blockchain reorganization is enough to invalidate the output; double spend attacks and false spend attacks are much easier to execute.

 Transactions
 ------------

-A Transaction is composed of a set of inputs, miner fees, outputs, file contracts, storage proofs, arbitrary data, and signatures.
-The sum of the inputs must equal the sum of the miner fees, outputs, and contract payouts.

 A Transaction is composed of the following:

 - Siacoin Inputs
 - Miner Fees
 - Siacoin Outputs
 - File Contracts
+- File Contract Terminations
 - Storage Proofs
 - Siafund Inputs
 - Siafund Outputs